ClayStack/claystack-docs/docs/cseth/lsdDeposit.md

 ## How to Mint csETH with LSDs

 ### stETH
 stETH represents Liquid Staked Ether from Lido.
 Users can mint csETH by depositing stETH.
 The stETH deposit undergoes a conversion process to ETH through the official unstaking mechanism provided by Lido.
 Minting csETH using stETH involves a two-step process.
-Initially, users stake stETH to Claystack, triggering an unstaking request to the stETH smart contract.
+Initially, users stake stETH to ClayStack, triggering an unstaking request to the stETH smart contract.
 The official unstaking requires users to wait for an unbonding period.
 After the unbonding period, users need to claim their order.
-Upon claiming, the ETH is transferred to Claystack, and csETH tokens are minted for the user.
+Upon claiming, the ETH is transferred to ClayStack, and csETH tokens are minted for the user.

 ### Steps to Mint csETH using stETH

-1. Navigate to Claystack's staking app & Choose stETH in the stake tab.
+1. Navigate to ClayStack's staking app, and choose stETH in the stake tab.

 2. Enter the amount of tokens to be deposited & approve the tokens.